In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 With a chilly breeze that makes you feel like you’ve shed your skin like a snake in order to take on a new identity and forget your problems as if you were at an all-day spa, the beach’s white sand and turquoise ocean stay unchanged.

-Individuals who suffer from a sexual mental disorder or other antisocial dangers, as well as other forms of criminality such as rapists, should have resources to help them change their criminal behavior.
+Individuals who suffer from a sexual mental disorder or other antisocial dangers, as well as other forms of criminality such as rape, should have resources to help them change their criminal behavior.
 These concerns demand a comprehensive evaluation and psychosexual therapy.

 The education system, which is critical to preparing the next generation of leaders and rebuilding the middle class, appears to be deteriorating.